Bug #245

 I propose two solutions:

-• to distinguish games from DLCs, the emulator could check for the presence of an .rpx file in code subfolder
+- to distinguish games from DLCs, the emulator could check for the presence of an .rpx file in code subfolder

-• if the former isn't feasible for some reason, the emulator should warn the user and behave consistently and clearly
+- if the former isn't feasible for some reason, the emulator should warn the user and behave consistently and clearly

 Please consider to keep this issue open.

-Updated by Zalnor about 4 years ago
+Updated by Zalnor almost 5 years ago

 Cemu could probably detect if there is a rpx file or not in the given folder to detect DLC, but when dealing with game data and DLC you also have to consider update data also, witch like the base game data will have a rpx as well.
 This is why cemu uses the meta data to try to determine what's the base game and what's a update/dlc.